ghostdevv/cc-glib/README.md

 The `mine` command ([`ghostdevv/mining-turtle`](https://github.com/ghostdevv/mining-turtle)) is used to mine an area the user defines.

+The turtle must be placed in the bottom right corner facing the direction you want to mine.

 ```bash
 $ mine <width> <height> <depth>
 ```